projection-engine/projection-engine/README.md

 - Viewport picking not working most of the time
 - Home key not moving camera correctly
 - Shader editor compiler not working in some cases
+- Selector showing deleted files
+- When saving material the instance is not updated
+- Linking mesh to component causes error

 ## Other
 - Visual refinements to themes and buttons/inputs
+- Selector visual simplified